garmartirosy/norman-local-view-request/README.md

     npm i

 This will start a new port number each time you run it.
-You can use ctrl-C to quit first on macs.
+Or use ctrl-C to quit first to retain port 5173.

     npm run dev